-Thanks to the generous benefactors, Sandy and Gerry Gallwas, who founded the first AACC Membership Grants, as well as donations from the Wilding Family Foundation and Scherago International to the Van Slyke Foundation, AACC is able to provide 5-year memberships to those from emerging areas worldwide who otherwise would not have access to the Association's benefits and services.
+Thanks to the generous benefactors, Sandy and Gerry Gallwas, who founded the first AACC Membership Grants, as well as donations from the Wilding Family Foundation and Scherago International to the AACC Directed Donations Program, AACC is able to provide 5-year memberships to those from emerging areas worldwide who otherwise would not have access to the Association's benefits and services.
 Each membership includes a subscription to AACC's flagship journal Clinical Chemistry, membership in two AACC Divisions, and two books, Tietz Textbook of Clinical Chemistry and Molecular Diagnostics, 5th Edition and My Life: From Refugee to Teacher & Scientist - Living the American Dream, Expanded Edition.
 In addition, selected books from AACC Press and AACC educational programs are also provided to the grantees.

 Am I Eligible?

 Requirements include proof of current employment in the field of laboratory medicine and a desire to keep up with the latest advances in clinical laboratory medicine.

 Submit all of the following information in your application letter for consideration via email to Directed Donations Coordinator, Stefanie Kleinman at Skleinman@aacc.org.